Berkshire: Horse racing

 Berkshire hosts more Group 1 flat horse races than any other county.
 Ascot Racecourse is used for thoroughbred horse racing.
 It is one of the leading racecourses in the United Kingdom, hosting 13 of the UK's 35 annual Group 1 races.
 The course is closely associated with the British royal family, being approximately 6 mi from Windsor Castle, and owned by the Crown Estate.

 Ascot today stages twenty-five days of racing over the course of the year, comprising sixteen flat meetings held between May and October.
 The Royal Meeting, held in June, remains a major draw; the highlight is the Ascot Gold Cup.
 The most prestigious race is the King George VI and Queen Elizabeth Stakes run in July.

 Newbury Racecourse is in the civil parish of Greenham, adjoining the town of Newbury.
 It has courses for flat races and over jumps.
 It hosts one of Great Britain's 32 Group 1 races, the Lockinge Stakes.
-It also hosts the Ladbrokes Trophy, which is said to be the biggest handicap race of the National Hunt season apart from the Grand National.
+It also hosts the Ladbrokes Trophy, which is said to be the biggest handicap race of the National Hunt racing season apart from the Grand National.

-Windsor Racecourse, also known as Royal Windsor Racecourse is a thoroughbred horse racing venue located in Windsor.
+Windsor Racecourse, also known as Royal Windsor Racecourse, is a thoroughbred horse racing venue located in Windsor.
 It is one of only two figure-of-eight courses in the United Kingdom.
-(The other is at Fontwell Park).
+(The other is Fontwell Park Racecourse).
 It abandoned National Hunt jump racing in December 1998, switching entirely to flat racing.

 Lambourn also has a rich history in horse racing, the well drained, spongy grass, open downs and long flats make the Lambourn Downs ideal for training racehorses.
 This area of West Berkshire is the largest centre of racehorse training in the UK after Newmarket, and is known as the 'Valley of the Racecourse'.